onewordstudios/sweetspace/README.md

 ## Acknowledgements

-Thanks to the [Game Design Initiative at Cornell University](https://gdiac.cis.cornell.edu/) for providing the Cornell University Game Library (CUGL) used for this project, as well as [Box2D](https://box2d.org/) for the physics engine.
+Thanks to the [Game Design Initiative at Cornell University](https://gdiac.cis.cornell.edu/) for providing the Cornell University Game Library (CUGL) used for this project.

 Continuous Integration provided by [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).